ams-OSRAM (OTCMKTS:AMSSY) Shares Gap Up – Still a Buy?

-ams-OSRAM AG Unsponsored ADR (OTCMKTS:AMSSY – Get Free Report) gapped up prior to trading on Wednesday .
-The stock had previously closed at $4.77, but opened at $5.69. ams-OSRAM shares last traded at $5.69, with a volume of 1,100 shares.
+ams-OSRAM AG Unsponsored ADR (OTCMKTS:AMSSY – Get Free Report) gapped up prior to trading on Tuesday .
+The stock had previously closed at $5.30, but opened at $5.62. ams-OSRAM shares last traded at $5.62, with a volume of 119 shares traded.

 Wall Street Analyst Weigh In

-A number of analysts have recently commented on the company.
-Zacks Research upgraded ams-OSRAM from a “strong sell” rating to a “hold” rating in a research report on Wednesday, February 11th.
-Jefferies Financial Group cut shares of ams-OSRAM from a “strong-buy” rating to a “hold” rating in a research note on Friday, November 21st.
-Finally, Deutsche Bank Aktiengesellschaft lowered shares of ams-OSRAM to a “hold” rating in a report on Wednesday, February 11th.
-Three investment analysts have rated the stock with a Hold rating and one has assigned a Sell rating to the stock.
-According to data from MarketBeat.com, the company has a consensus rating of “Reduce”.
+Several brokerages have recently issued reports on AMSSY.
+Jefferies Financial Group lowered ams-OSRAM from a “strong-buy” rating to a “hold” rating in a report on Friday, November 21st.
+Deutsche Bank Aktiengesellschaft lowered shares of ams-OSRAM to a “hold” rating in a research report on Wednesday, February 11th.
+Finally, Zacks Research raised shares of ams-OSRAM from a “strong sell” rating to a “hold” rating in a research report on Wednesday, February 11th.
+Three analysts have rated the stock with a Hold rating and one has given a Sell rating to the stock.
+According to MarketBeat, the stock presently has an average rating of “Reduce”.

 ams-OSRAM Company Profile